cfarkas/SARS-CoV-2_illumina_analysis/README.md

 To test, we provided a file in this repository called SARS-CoV-2_curated_list_22_04_2020.tabular with updated SARS-CoV-2 illumina next generation sequencing datasets up to April 22, 2020.

 Contact: cfarkas@udec.cl, carlosfarkas@gmail.com

+Note: Chinese Sample nCoV5 (SRR11059943) largely diverges from SARS-CoV-2 genome and was excluded from our analysis, as also explained here: Shen Z et al., "Genomic diversity of SARS-CoV-2 in Coronavirus Disease 2019 patients.", Clin Infect Dis, 2020 Mar 4.